 Net assets with donor restrictions - Net assets subject to donor-imposed stipulations.
 These stipulations may expire with time or may be satisfied and removed by the actions of the Foundation according to terms of the gift or are donor endowment funds subject to the board of directors spending policy (currently 4.5%).
-Distributions are released from restriction from this portion of net assets for those specified purposes.
+These restrictions are released when the specified purposes have been met.

-Revenue is reported as increases in net assets without donor restrictions, unless there are donor-imposed purposes, time restrictions, or donor endowment funds subject to the board of directors spending policy on the gifted assets.
+Revenue is reported as increases in net assets without donor restrictions, unless there are donor-imposed restrictions.
 Expenses are reported as decreases in net assets without donor restrictions.
-Gains and losses on investments and other assets or liabilities are reported as increases or decreases in net assets without donor restrictions unless their use is restricted by explicit donor stipulations or by law.
+Gains and losses on investments and other assets or liabilities are reported as increases or decreases in net assets without donor restrictions unless their use is restricted by explicit donor stipulations.
 Net assets are released from donor restrictions by incurring expenses satisfying the restricted purpose or by occurrence of the passage of time or other events specified by the donor.